Saar (river)

-On the banks of the Saar is the UNESCO-World Heritage Site Völklinger Hütte.
-At Mettlach the Saar passes the well-known Saar loop.
+On the banks of the Saar is the Völklingen Ironworks, a UNESCO-designated World Heritage Site.
+At Mettlach, the Saar passes the well-known Saar loop.
 The lower Saar in Rhineland-Palatinate is a winegrowing region of some importance, producing mostly Riesling.
-Until the early 20th century, much more wine was grown on the banks of the Saar, reaching much further up from the mouth of the river, up to Saarbrücken.
-Only in the early 21st century have some enterprising farmers from the Saarland area started experimenting with winegrowing again.
+Much more wine was grown on the banks of the Saar before the early 20th century, with the winegrowing region reaching further up from the river to Saarbrücken.
+In the early 21st century, some farmers from the Saarland area have started experimenting with winegrowing again.

-The name Saar stems from the Celtic word sara (streaming water), and the Roman name of the river, saravus.
+Etymology

+The name 'Saar' and related names in other languages come from Saravus, the Latin name by which the Romans called the river.
+This itself derives from a Celtic word that ultimately comes from the Indo-European stem *ser-, meaning 'to flow'.

 Tributaries

 Tributaries of the Saar are, from source to mouth: